Critical moments of slices and slabs of the cube (and other polyhedral norms): Methodology

 The dimension and degree of $\mathcal{I}_{i,j}$ provide information about the critical points: in the case of dimension $0$, the degree of the ideal equals the number of critical points over the complex numbers, and therefore gives an upper bound on the number of real critical points.
 For higher-dimensional ideals, one can instead study the structure of the corresponding solution sets.
 Finally, we can \emph{decompose} $\mathcal{I}_{i,j}$ in order to divide the critical points into families sharing similar algebraic properties, for instance points satisfying the same minimal polynomial relations.

-This analysis can be performed over $\Q$ in several computer algebra softwares, primarily \texttt{Macaulay2} \cite{M2} or \texttt{Oscar.jl} \cite{OSCAR,OSCAR-book}.
+This analysis can be performed over $\Q$ in several computer algebra software packages, primarily \texttt{Macaulay2} \cite{M2} or \texttt{Oscar.jl} \cite{OSCAR,OSCAR-book}.
 In the remainder of this subsection, we present an exhaustive example in which we exploit these techniques.
 This computation is feasible in dimensions $2$, $3$, and partially in dimension $4$, see \Cref{rmk:nid}.

 \begin{example} We continue \Cref{ex:2cube_2moment} for the square and the second moments of its slabs.
 There are two maximal open slicing chambers \eqref{eq:chambers_square}, denoted by $C_{1,1}$ (\Cref{fig:moment2D_regions}, left, green) and $C_{1,2}$ (\Cref{fig:moment2D_regions}, left, red).
 Hence, there are two relevant rational functions which, for $a\in S^{1}$, read